 Getting a starter kit with The Wet Shaving Club is very simple.
 Head on over to our store, choose your starter kit, check out and you’re set with a razor and blades for an entire year.
 There are other great shave accouterments you can get as well, but we’re not pushy about it.

-Dollar Shave Club, on the other hand, is a whole ordeal.
+The Dollar Shave Club, in our opinion, is not as easy for someone who just wants to shave.
 If you click on “Get Started” on their homepage, you’re presented with a survey asking about your grooming habits in order to create a customized starter set.
 Depending on your answers, your starter set will be populated with a variety of grooming products.
 Just want to get started with a razor and blades?
-It seems pretty hard to do so, as they REALLY want to upsell you.

 We tried this survey a number of ways, but the only razor that it seemed to recommend for a starter kit was their most expensive one.
 Maybe it was an ID10T (old techy joke) error on our part?

-After this laborious process, you can get rid of things you don’t want, but we don’t believe customers really should have to go through this to get started with a razor.
-After some digging through their site, we discovered a way to buy their lower-end razors.
-However, you’d never find that out even from their FAQ.
-There’s a question asking if you can skip the survey, and the answer makes it seem like it’s your only option.
-If you go to their not so easy to find menu and click “Blades”, FINALLY you’ll see all their other blade options.
-However, they don’t seem to want to present their cheapest option as readily as we do!
+After this process, you can get rid of things you don’t want, but we don’t believe customers really should have to go through this to get started with a razor.
+After some digging through their site, we discovered a way to buy their razors by themselves.
+If you go to their menu and click “Blades”, FINALLY you’ll see all their other blade options.
+They range from $4 per month to $10 per month.

 If you peruse our site for even a little bit, you’ll catch on pretty quickly that we’re all about safety razors and the experience of wet shaving.
 Therefore, we have articles, upon articles, upon articles about why you should upgrade to a safety razor, but we’ll go over the basics again here.
-Safety razors, by virtue of having one blade, are less likely to cause skin irritation.
-They’re far more hygienic and magnitudes more economical than their cartridge counterparts (more on that in a moment).
+Safety razors, by virtue of having one blade, run less blades across your skin.
+So in our opinion they are less likely to cause skin irritation.
+Additionally, they are easier to keep clean because they don’t have multiple blades for old hairs and shaving creams to get stuck between.
+Less gunk stuck in blades means you are more likely to get a clean and sanitary shave from a safety razor.
+As for price, well you will see below, it costs much less to use a safety razor from The Wet Shaving Club.

 Dollar Shave Club, on the other hand, exclusively sells cartridge razors.
 The more expensive the cartridge, the more blades you get in that cartridge.
-As we’ve explored before, more blades actually increases your odds of getting razor burn.
-Cartridge razors trap more stubble and impurities, making them less sanitary.
+As we’ve explored before, more blades can actually increase your odds of getting razor burn.
+Cartridge razors are more likely to trap more stubble and impurities, making them harder to keep sanitary.
 They also use plastic, which makes them harder to recycle.
 Safety razor blades, on the other hand, are plastic-free and are easier to recycle, making them much more environmentally friendly.

 The Dollar Shave Club, like all the other cartridge razor shave clubs, make their handles (most of which are made with plastic) exclusively able to fit their blades.
 This means that if you no longer want to use their products, you now have a paperweight instead of a razor handle.
-Our safety razors, on the other hand, use standardized double edge razors.
-This means that if you don’t like one brand, it’s easy to change to another.
+Our safety razors, on the other hand, use standardized double edge razor blades.
+So if you don’t like one brand, it is easy to change to another.
 Let us put this in bold and underline it.
 You can buy ANY STANDARD SAFETY RAZOR BLADE with our safety razors.
 You do not have to buy them from us!

 Our razors open you up to a world of options.
 Theirs lock you into their razor ecosystem.